dennisXZX/web-developer-notes/React.md

 - To address wasted rendering issue:

 For class component, we can convert components into pure components.
 Note that if your component accepts an arrow function as a prop like `onClick={() => setIsOpen(true)}`, this would not prevent the component from re-rendering even it is a pure component.
 Because every time the component is rendered, a new function is passed to it, so pure component alone would not do the job.
-You will need to use `useCallback` hook to create a function and pass to the component, so each render the function would be the same reference. `const showDialog = useCallback(() => setIsOpen(true))`.
+You will need to use `useCallback` hook to create a function and pass to the component, so in each render the function would refer to the same reference. `const showDialog = useCallback(() => setIsOpen(true))`.

 We can also implement `shouldComponentUpdate(nextProps, nextState)` to control when a class component should be rendered.